DecodeGenetics/chopBAI/README.md

 -----

 chopBAI expects a BAM file and a list of regions (genomic intervals) as paramters.
-You can either specify one or more regions on the command line or pass a file listing one region per file:
+You can either specify one or more regions on the command line or pass a file listing one region per line:

     ./chopBAI [OPTIONS] BAM-FILE REGION1 [...
 REGIONn]
     ./chopBAI [OPTIONS] BAM-FILE REGION-FILE